 Photo: spectacular evening in North Sound, BVI on our first bareboat yacht charter trip

-To me, there is no better vacation than a bareboat yacht charter.
+To me, there is no better vacation than a bareboat charter on your own sailing yacht.
 It has everything I’m looking for – sailing, saltwater, unbelievable surroundings, a new adventure each day, deep sea fishing, good food, fun with friends/family, and epic sunsets.

 Forget those touristy excursions.
 Get away from the crowds and access amazing places other people can’t reach.
 Learn to sail, understand what it takes to go on yacht charter trip, and create your own memories and adventures to last a lifetime.
 If you haven’t been before, it’s not as hard as it may seem.